vkbansal/vkbansal.me/src/posts/2023/books-2022.md

 This book is a collection of essays by Morgan Housel.
 It explores, how people think about and relate to money.
 The author draws on a wide range of examples and research to illustrate how emotions, biases, and experiences shape our financial decisions and behaviors.
-It also examines the psychological and emotional dimensions of money, including the impact of wealth on our relationships, well-being, and even our sense of identity.
 The author covers different topics such as the role of luck, the power of compounding, and the role of perspective in decision-making.
-He also provides insights on how to think about financial risks and how to develop a long-term perspective on investing.
 He also provides insight on how to avoid common mistakes that people make when it comes to money, such as letting emotions drive decision-making and the impact of social comparison.

 This is a great book for anyone who wants to understand how their emotions and behaviors influence their relationship with money, and how to make smarter financial decisions.